jeraymond/leader_cron/README.md

 once before performing the static analysis to build the plt file required by dialyzer.

-The file `dialyzer_reference` contains a set of expected dialyzer warnings that are ignored when running dialyzer.

 ### Xref

 To run the [Xref](http://www.erlang.org/doc/apps/tools/xref_chapter.html) cross reference tool run `make xref`.

-The file `xref_reference` contains a set of expected xref warnings that are ignored when running xref.